A 12-Week Creative Community

 It’s me!
 I’m Elliott Snyder.
 This will be my fifth time facilitating The Artist’s Way, and the biggest in-person group yet.

-I know the wiggly world of creativity pretty well.
+I’ve put in some good time as a creative seeker.
 I’m one half of Old Friend, a design studio here in Portland.
 Alongside my business partner, Jesse Morrow, I’ve also helped start the bars Company (with Randy too!) and Collector.
 There are always a few other explorations: painting, writing, and lately, just some long sits in the woods.

 (The Lovely 2024 A.W.
 Crew)